leafo/moonscript/docs/reference.md

     ```moon
     b = 1
     next_number = switch b
-      case 1
+      when 1
         2
-      case 2
+      when 2
         3
       else
         error "can't count that high!"
     ```

-We can use the `then` keyword to write a switch case's block on a single line.
+We can use the `then` keyword to write a switch's `when` block on a single line.
 No extra keyword is needed to write the else block on a single line.

     ```moon
     msg = switch math.random(1, 5)
-      case 1 then "you are lucky"
+      when 1 then "you are lucky"
-      case 2 then "you are almost lucky"
+      when 2 then "you are almost lucky"
       else "not so lucky"
     ```